harshvardhanpatil2345-crypto/VELSYNC_CCD_03/README.md

-Great idea 👍 — a good **README.md** makes your CI/CD project look professional and easy to understand.

-Here is a **ready-to-use README** for your project.
-You can copy this into a file named **README.md** in your project root.

----

 # 🚀 CI/CD Pipeline with GitHub Actions & Render

 This project demonstrates a complete **CI/CD (Continuous Integration & Continuous Deployment)** pipeline using **GitHub Actions** and **Render**.